Lombiq/Orchard-Training-Demo-Module/Readme.md

 - You can also follow the [Dojo Course 3 tutorial series](https://orcharddojo.net/orchard-training/dojo-course-3-the-full-orchard-core-tutorial) if you like to learn from videos.
 - This module is not about showing you how to create an Orchard Core application from scratch.
 For that, we recommend you use the `Initialize-OrchardCoreSolution` script from ouf [Utility Scripts project](https://github.com/Lombiq/Utility-Scripts).
-- Keep in mind that your best living reference of how to do something in Orchard is [the official repo](https://github.com/OrchardCMS/OrchardCore) and our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) (OSOCE) solution.
+- Keep in mind that your best living reference for how to do something in Orchard is [the official repo](https://github.com/OrchardCMS/OrchardCore) and our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) (OSOCE) solution.
 Clone both and keep the solutions open when you’re working on something so you can quickly look up anything.
 As a bonus, OSOCE also contains all of Lombiq's open-source Orchard themes and modules!
 Check it out for what we've already solved for you.
 - You can also take a look at our [Walkthroughs](https://github.com/Lombiq/Orchard-Walkthroughs) module, for step-by-step walkthroughs, which are guided by pop-up windows right there in the UI.
 - Be sure to check out the [Orchard Dojo Library for Orchard Core](https://orcharddojo.net/orchard-resources/CoreLibrary/) for a wealth of Orchard Core guidelines, best practices, development utilities (like scripts and snippets), and more as well!
 - This project utilizes several [GitHub Actions](https://docs.github.com/en/actions) workflows, like [Build and Test Orchard Core solution](https://github.com/Lombiq/GitHub-Actions/blob/dev/Docs/Workflows/BuildDotNetCoreOrchardCore/BuildAndTestOrchardCoreSolution.md) to provide CI builds.
-We recommend using such workflows form our [Lombiq GitHub Actions project](https://github.com/Lombiq/GitHub-Actions) for automation.
+We recommend using such workflows from our [Lombiq GitHub Actions project](https://github.com/Lombiq/GitHub-Actions) for automation.
 - If you're ready to make a jump to fully automated Quality Assurance beyond unit testing as demonstrated here, check out the following projects:
   - [Lombiq .NET Analyzers](https://github.com/Lombiq/.NET-Analyzers): Orchard Core-optimized static code analysis of all C# code during editing and build.
-  - [Lombiq Node.js Extensions](https://github.com/Lombiq/NodeJs-Extensions): Linting, build, and minification of SCSS, JS, and Markdown files, integrated into the .NET build.
+  - [Lombiq Node.js Extensions](https://github.com/Lombiq/NodeJs-Extensions): Linting, build, and minification of SCSS/JS/Markdown files, integrated into the .NET build.
   - [Lombiq Testing Toolbox for Orchard Core](https://github.com/Lombiq/Testing-Toolbox): Helps you write unit tests for Orchard Core projects.
   - [Lombiq UI Testing Toolbox for Orchard Core](https://github.com/Lombiq/UI-Testing-Toolbox): Web UI testing toolbox for Orchard Core applications.
 Everything you need to do UI testing with Selenium for an Orchard app is there, including accessibility checks and security scanning.
   - [Lombiq GitHub Actions](https://github.com/Lombiq/GitHub-Actions): Ready-to-use, developer-friendly GitHub Actions CI/CD workflows that build Orchard Core projects, run static code analysis, execute unit/UI tests, and provide reports and artifacts.
 Automation for deploying and operating Azure-hosted apps is also included, as well as YAML linting.
   - [Lombiq PowerShell Analyzers](https://github.com/Lombiq/PowerShell-Analyzers): Static code analysis for PowerShell scripts, even if the scripts are part of an Orchard Core solution.
   - [Lombiq Hosting - Azure Application Insights for Orchard Core](https://github.com/Lombiq/Orchard-Azure-Application-Insights): Orchard Core module that enables easy integration of Azure Application Insights into Orchard.
 Detailed telemetry is collected about the app, enriched with Orchard-specific data points.

 ## Contributing and support